sadra-safaei/imu-step-counter/README.md

 The main objective was to design, implement, and experimentally evaluate a low-cost embedded step counter using inertial measurement data.

-The complete workflow consists of:
+The complete processing workflow is:

 ```text
 MPU6050 IMU